-Victoria has loved to draw since she was a little girl and her subject matter always reflected her love of horses and animals.
-Drawing constantly as a child and excelling in her school art classes, it was a natural progression to pursue a formal art education.
+Victoria has loved to draw since she was a child and her subject matter always reflected her love of horses and animals.
+Drawing constantly and excelling in her school art classes, it was a natural progression to pursue a formal art education.

 After A levels, Victoria completed a Foundation Art course followed by an HND in Graphic Design.
 Victoria then worked in Design for several years before changing direction and focusing on a more traditional art career offering commissions, firstly to friends then to a wider audience.

-Victoria is an Associate Member of the Society of Equestrian Artists and a member of the UK Coloured Pencil Society.
+Victoria is an Associate Member of the Society of Equestrian Artists and a Signature Member of the UK Coloured Pencil Society.
 She is also a member of and exhibits with the Association of Animal Artists, and the Wildlife Art Society International (TWASI).

 Emotional connection between the subjects is also important, whether that be a single animal and the viewer or capturing the interaction between the animals within the composition."